Planning a Cruise from Nassau: What You Need to Know

 Cruise Port in Nassau

-A refurbishment has been needed for quite some time but the new expansion of port services is going to be fantastic when it’s completed.
+A refurbishment has been needed for quite some time, but the new expansion of port services will be fantastic when it’s completed.
 Those of us who love cruising will happily deal with a bit of inconvenience during this time period.

 Is Nassau safe?

 Many seasoned cruisers choose to stay on the ship when visiting this port.
 However, I contest that it’s not necessarily due to safety concerns.
-Nassau is (pre-pandemic) a very frequented cruise port and therefore many cruisers have already visited this port of call many times.
+Nassau is a very frequented cruise port (pre-pandemic), so many cruisers have already visited it.
 That may play a role in their choice to stay on the ship.

 Enjoy your cruise!